stefana1992/kmslh-playwright-project/README.md

 2. Make sure you have node.js installed

+3. Install dependencies:

-3. Run ```npm install``` to install node modules
+    Run ```npm install``` to install node modules

+ 4. Install Allure reporter:

+    Run ```npm install -D allure-playwright```

-4. Now you can run tests with ```npm run test``` - it will execute Playwright tests sequentially, generate an Allure report, and open it in your browser
+5. Now you can run tests with ```npm run test``` - it will execute Playwright tests sequentially, generate an Allure report, and open it in your browser

-5. If you want to run it in headed mode, then run tests with ```npm run test:headed```
+6. If you want to run it in headed mode, then run tests with ```npm run test:headed```

-6. If you want to run single test file:
+7. If you want to run a specific test file, use one of the following:

 - ```npm run test:bookADemo```

-or

 - ```npm run test:accessibility```

-or

 - ```npm run test:videos```

-or

 - ```npm run test:career```